How to Get Your Musical Passion and Drive Back:

 OK, so here’s the part where you have to do all the work…ha.
 Once more, finding creative energy and drive is really all about perspective…essentially it’s in your head.
 Again, I’m going to break this up between part-time and full-time musicians because I feel that each group has a slightly different set of problems (even though we’re all completely nuts).

 Part-Time Musicians: First things first, don’t be jealous of full-time musicians because you must remember, “the grass always seems greener”.
 Be happy with what you have and try not to get frustrated with your daily non-musical life.
 Also, don’t blame anyone or anything for the state of your music career.
-This includes blaming your kids or wife for hampering your dreams, blaming the music industry for signing subpar acts or blaming your boss for stressing you out.
+This includes blaming your family or friends for hampering your dreams, blaming the music industry for signing subpar acts or blaming your boss for stressing you out.
 Once you learn to take all of the responsibility for the state of your music career and free yourself of the excuses, you’ll have a better chance at getting your drive back.
 Did you ever take notice of what you feel like when something good happens in your life?
 You feel positive, driven and motivated to take on the world.
 This is because you’re happy and you’re feeling empowered.
 Conversely, when you’re upset you feel quite the opposite.
 Your Mood = Your Drive.
 I don’t want to sound like a self-help guru, but you must figure out how to adapt your mindset.
 There are many ways to do this but since I’m not a psychologist, I’ll spare you my Dr. Phil speech.
 That being said, I know many musicians that exercise, practice yoga, meditate, surf, snowboard, etc. You have to find your form of healthy coping and stick to the plan in order to get your mojo back.
 If that doesn’t work, don’t feel weird about seeing a therapist (this goes for full-time musicians too).
 There are affordable clinics in almost every city where you can see someone on a sliding scale.
 So, if you need to talk it out, don’t be ashamed to seek out help.

 Full-Time Musicians: The most important piece of advice I can give full-time musicians is to always remember why you got into the music industry.
 When I was in high school, I said to myself, “I’ll be happy when I’m making a living playing music…that’s all I need.”
 Since I’ve been making a living in the music industry for 18 years, this is something that I’ve had to remind myself of many times, especially during financially tough periods (which every musician has been through).
 If you forget about the passion that got you started as a musician, you’re finished.
 So why are some full-time musicians so burnt out?
 Well, like I said in the last section, the pressure to pay your bills will often lead to “mundane” paying gigs.
 Some other causes are jealousy and resentment towards “more successful” musicians and a general frustration with the music industry.
 Musicians that have been active for a long time sometimes feel that they have paid their dues and deserve success more than others.
 They can also start to get bitter due to losing out on auditions and/or being passed over for good opportunities.
 All of these things can easily destroy your drive and passion, making your music career a very boring routine.
 Again, the way around this is to be mentally strong and to change your perspective.
 Instead of being threatened by successful musicians, use their talent and passion to help spark yours.
 Also, embrace the changes in the industry and find a new niche for yourself.
 In the case that you’re playing too many gigs you dislike, make sure you also find time to play gigs that are artistically gratifying (regardless of the pay).
 Or start doing something that will help you in the future like learning how to mix, master or produce your own tracks.
 Learning a new musical skill or bettering yourself will give your uninspiring gigs a purpose.
 Think of it like mowing lawns in order to pay for college.
 You need to make money, but you shouldn’t be stagnant in your job.
 You should always think of these gigs as a way to help support yourself while you’re pursuing something more gratifying.
 It’s also important to note that you have to find a way to have fun and enjoy your “mundane” gigs.
 If you’re going through the motions, people will smell it a mile away and nobody wants to play with an uninspired musician.
 Again, change your perspective and enjoy what you already have.
 You are currently making your living playing music…life isn’t so bad right?
 Now, make your life even better by furthering your music career.
 I can’t stress this enough…don’t be too complacent, but be grateful, happy and driven.
 Also, like I said in the last section about the part-time musicians, find a hobby that you love (surfing, skateboarding, reading, yoga, etc.).
 This can act as therapy and it may help give you a fresh perspective if you’re feeling “burnt out”.